P3pp3rF1y/Reliquary/README.md

-Reliquary
+Reliquary II
 =========

-The source code of Reliquary!
+The offical repository of Reliquary II!
 That mod, with the magical swag, and a weapon, and stuff.

-This mod has no affiliation with x3n0's original mod (pending response).
-So, I've decided to maintain the mod as a seprate entity from Xeno's Reliquary until I get permission to continue the offical mod, or I'll stop when Xeno comes back from hiatus and picks up developement again.
-But until then, I'll update the mod and add new features and such.
+Originally made by x3n0ph0b3, now maintained by TheMike.

 Building
 =========